 Fellow Director Scott Douglas added: “We take nothing for granted in any aspect of our work.
 We approached this as if it was a brand new client so that we could give the pitch every ounce of our energy and creativity, which we believe shone through from the proposal document (pictured) through to the final presentation.

 “Ultimately though we are all about results and we’d proven that during more than 3000 hours serving the Care Commision with distinction.
 It is our exacting standards, our willingness to work and the sheer depth of our media experience that won the contract.”

 The Care Commission, established in 2002, regulates almost 15,000 care services which provide care to 320,000 people.
 The organisation is committed to regulating for improvement and developing a care sector that adheres to and exceeds the Scottish Government’s National Care Standards.

-Holyrood Partnership will provide a 24/7 press office function as well as continuing the process of raising awareness of the work of the Care Commission.
+Holyrood PR will provide a 24/7 press office function as well as continuing the process of raising awareness of the work of the Care Commission.

 However, one of the key challenges will be to manage the major changes which will happen to the organisation.
 Under the Government’s plans, the work of the Care Commission and the Social Work Inspectorate Agency will go into a new organisation by April 2011 – as part of a wider scheme to improve the role of scrutiny bodies in Scotland.

 The Care Commission is currently working with the Scottish Government and other organisations to ensure a smooth transition.